OpenC3/docs.openc3.com/_docs_v5/4_guides/scripting_api.md

 | X Position  | X coordinate for the upper left hand corner of the screen |
 | Y Position  | Y coordinate for the upper left hand corner of the screen |

-NOTE: Is is possible to specify a X, Y location off the visible display.
+NOTE: It is possible to specify a X, Y location off the visible display.
 If you do so and try to re-create the screen it will not display (because it is already displayed).
 Try issuing a `clear_all_screens()` first to clear any screens off the visible display space.

 Ruby Example: